 A flashback is a way of presenting events that happened prior to the current action taking place.

-Often times, flashbacks are a useful way to start a story at the end, and then fill the reader in on the events that got the characters there.
-Flashbacks also mirror the way our minds work, as we often think back to past events or people as the result of triggers we may see throughout a normal day.
-Often times, we aren’t even aware it’s happening!
+Flashbacks are a useful way to start a story at the end, and then fill the reader in on the events that got the characters there.
+Flashbacks also mirror the way our minds work, as we think back to past events or people as the result of triggers we may see throughout a normal day.
+Often, we aren’t even aware it’s happening!
 In literature, flashbacks are incredibly useful for:

 Many well-known works of literature begin their tales at the end and work their way back to the beginning.
 Other stories begin in in medias res and fill in the rest of the narrative with flashbacks before moving forward.
 Students may also be familiar with TV shows and movies that bend the chronological timeline.
 Some popular examples of flashback are listed below.
 Showing excerpts of a TV or movie flashback to students may be useful in helping them better understand the technique: